w0r7h/w0r7h.github.io/_posts/2023-10-02-pilgrimage.md

   alt: pilgrimage
 ---

 Pilgrimage is a hackthebox machine that has a website to shrink images.
-Running gobuster we found a git repostory and we extract all the code used in the website.
-Inside the retrieved repostiroy we have a binary called magick that is used to shrink images, however it has a vulnerable version.
+Running gobuster we found a git repository and we extract all the code used in the website.
+Inside the retrieved repository we have a binary called magick that is used to shrink images, however it has a vulnerable version.
 The version in question has a Local File Inclusion vulnerability that allows the attackers to read files.
 After reading a sqlite database file we get ssh credentials.
 Inside the system we found a script that analyses the files submitted in the website for malware.
 However the script use a vulnerable version of binwalk which gives us a shell as root.

 ## Recon